rear/rear.github.com/development/index.md

 This makes it easy for the project to discuss the changes through the pull-request, and when accepted to merge the pull-request into the project.

+### Sponsoring
+We have a list of missing features that were requested but never got to a point of being implemented by the team members.
+If you feel an urgent need to see a missing feature added not hesitate to [sponsor us in the ways listed](http://relax-and-recover.org/support/sponsors)

 ### Professional services
 If your company requires integrating Relax-and-Recover into their DRP setup or is interested to sponsor certain development, this is possible by the following